jasalt/woocommerce-memberships-migrator/README.md

 ]);
 ```

-Each membership with active status is read from source database and re-created on target using plugin's PHP API functions.
+Each user membership (`wc_user_membership` CPT) with active status (`wcm-active` post status) is read from source database and re-created on target.
+Additional `legacy_plan_id` postmeta is added to migrated user memberships with source system's membership plan ID.

 # WooCommerce Memberships database schema notes